 Inngot has led several influential and informative published research studies in the UK and internationally.
 Here are some selected highlights.

 Penalty Fair?
 (UK IPO, 2015) is a study of the criminal sanctions available under the Copyright, Designs and Patents Act 1988, focusing especially on the different regimes applicable to online and physical infringement.
 The report is co-authored by Martin Brassell and Dr Ian Goodyer, both of Inngot.
 This report formed the basis for a consultation exercise on amending UK copyright law.

-Inngot CEO Martin Brassell has recently co-authored a new work for Oxford University Press due to be published in Spring 2016.
-Economic Approaches to Intellectual Property has been written jointly with Dr Nicola Searle of Goldsmiths College, formerly a member of the UK Intellectual Property Office’s economics team, and investigates the effect IP has on markets and society.
+Inngot CEO Martin Brassell co-authored a work for Oxford University Press, published in Spring 2016.
+Economic Approaches to Intellectual Property was written jointly with Dr Nicola Searle of Goldsmiths College, formerly a member of the UK Intellectual Property Office’s economics team, and investigates the effect IP has on markets and society.